 “You can have all the marble in the world and butler service, but if you have rude people that don’t take care of your needs, you don’t have anything.” — Anthony Melchiorri, Travel Market Report

 But it’s not just the opportunity to form personal relationships with staff that gives serviced apartments an advantage when it comes to people and their role in turning a stay into an experience.
-One of the benefits that many serviced apartments offer are communal spaces — from laundries, to gardens, and more — which provide guests the opportunity to interact with each other, far more so than they would do if they were only passing each other in a hotel hallway.
+One of the benefits that many serviced apartments offer are communal spaces — from laundries, to gardens, to co-working spaces and more — which provide guests the opportunity to interact with each other, far more so than they would do if they were only passing each other in a hotel hallway.
 Guests’ visitors are also often made to feel more welcome in serviced apartments than they would be in hotels, as the increased space (and often multiple rooms) that a serviced apartment offers is more suited to entertaining than a hotel room.

 4. Exceptional Service